medikoo/log/README.md

 #### Available log levels

-Mirror of syslog (in severity order):
+Mirror of applicable syslog levels (in severity order):

--   `debug` - debugging information
+-   `debug` - debugging information (hidden by default)
--   `info` - a purely informational message
+-   `info` - a purely informational message (hidden by default)
 -   `notice` - condition normal, but significant
 -   `warning` (also aliased as `warn`) - condition warning
--   `error` - condition error
+-   `error` - condition error - to notify of errors accompanied with recovery mechanism (hence reported as log and not as uncaught exception)

--   `critical` - condition critical
--   `alert` - immediate action required
--   `emergency` - system unusable
+_Note: `critical`, `alert`, `emergency` are not exposed as seem to not serve a use case in context of JS applications, such errors should be exposed as typical exceptions_

 #### Output message formatting